 So I suffered in silence for the most part, consumed copious amounts of berries and drank gallons of green tea but thankfully it worked.
 Eventually my numbers were up to Ian-Thorpe-esk standard (think the 2004 Athens Olympics back when he was still the best).

-But as it turned out, this was only the beginning of our infertility issues and we continued to encounter one hurdle after another with numerous failed IVF attempts along the way.
+But as it turned out, this was only the beginning of our infertility issues and we continued to encounter one hurdle after another along the way.

 But after five years we got there in the end and had a beautiful bundle—baby Oliver.
 And I’m the most doting dad of all.